forrestxu123/Android-Framework-System-Design/README.md

   - Multi-party consent: No action should be executed unless all main parties agree — in the standard case, these are user, platform, and developer.
   - Security is a compatibility requirement.
 Devices that do not conform to CDD and do not pass CTS,VTS are not Android compatiable devices.
   - Factory reset restores the device to a safe state.
-  - Applications are security principals.
+  - Applications are security principals - Applications is a basic elements in the security model.

 - Security Model design
     Android's architecture is designed with multiple layers of security to provide a robust and comprehensive defense against various threats.
 The advantages of having multiple layers of security in Android include: